University of Utah Education and the Red Butte Canyon RNA

 Here are just some of the classes offered this year with labs using Red Butte Canyon RNA:

-Meteorology 3000 and Geography 3280: Mountain Weather and Climate
+• Atmospheric Sciences 3200 and Geography 3280: Mountain Weather and Climate

 Influence of terrain upon typical and severe weather, including local wind circulations and mountain snowstorms.
 Applications of mountain meteorology to related fields (air pollution, fire weather, road weather) and physiological responses to cold weather and altitude.

-Biology 5460: Plant Ecology
+• Biology 5460: Plant Eclogy

 Adaptive physiology and structure/function relationships between plants and their environments.
-Microclimate, energy balance, life-history, competition, and carbon, water, and nutrient relations of plants in different ecosystems.
+Microclimate, energy balance, life-history, competition, and carbon, water, and utrient relations of plants in different ecosystems.
 Focus also on the diversity of global plant communities.

-Biology 5465: Plant Ecology Lab
+• Biology 5465: Plant Ecology Lab

-A laboratory course with an emphasis on mehtodologies involved in plant ecology, including vegetation cover, micro-climate, photosynthesis, water relations, and stable isotopes.
+A laboratory course with an emphasis on methodologies involved in plant ecology, including vegetation cover, micro-climate, photosynthesis, water relations, and stable isotopes.
 Course involves individual and group laboratory and computer projects each week.
 Course includes weekend field trips (desert and forest ecosystems).